perracodex/kcrud/README.md

 ## Docker Containerization

-After the **fat JAR** is built, it can be containerized using Docker.
-Is assumed that Docker is [installed](https://www.docker.com/products/docker-desktop/) and running in the local environment.
+It is assumed that Docker is [installed](https://www.docker.com/products/docker-desktop/) and running in the local environment.

-The [Dockerfile](./Dockerfile) provided in the root directory of the project allows to containerize the Kcrud server.
+When using Docker, the above **fat JAR** steps are not necessary, as the provided [Dockerfile](./docker-full-build.Dockerfile) already includes a build stage to generate the **fat JAR** as part of the containerization process.

+An alternative [Dockerfile](./docker-no-build.Dockerfile) is also provided, without the build stage, which will use a pre-built **fat JAR**, if such is preferred.

-To build the Docker image, execute the following command in the terminal:
+To build the Docker image run the provided Docker files.
+Alternatively execute the following command:

 ```
 docker build -t kcrud .
 ```

+To start the Docker container run the provided [Docker Compose](./docker-compose.yaml) file.
-To run the Docker container, execute the following command:
+Alternatively execute the following command:

 ```
-docker run -e KCRUD_DEPLOYMENT_PORT=8080 -e KCRUD_DEPLOYMENT_HOST=0.0.0.0 -p 8080:8080 kcrud
+docker run -p 8080:8080 kcrud
 ```

-Notice that the environment variables `KCRUD_DEPLOYMENT_PORT` and `KCRUD_DEPLOYMENT_HOST` are set to `8080` and `0.0.0.0` respectively, so that the server listens on all network interfaces.
-This will allow the server to be accessible from the host machine.

-Once the container is running, you can test the server by opening a web browser in you host machine and navigating to any of the same URLs as mentioned in the previous section.
+Once the container is running, to test it open a web browser in the host machine and navigate to any of the same URLs mentioned in the previous section.

 ---